dominikduennebacke/autofocus.duennebacke.com/_posts/2022-10-10-dynamic-active-directory-groups.md

 tom.tokins@contoso.com      Software Developer
 ```

-Et voilà, all users in our AD which have the string `Developer` in their title attribute are now member of the group `role-title-developer` :muscle: We can now assign resources to this group in AD, but also in AAD (given that the group is synced).
+Et voilà, all users in our AD which have the string `Developer` in their title attribute are now member of the group `role-title-developer` :muscle: This enables a few things:
+* We can assign resources to this group in AD by assigning it to other groups
+* We can use them within applications that use AD as user base (e.g. you could assign the group to a Jira project)
+* We can even assign resources in AAD, given that the group is in the sync scope

+Fantastic! :blush:

 ## Scheduling
 In order to fully replicate the AAD feature we need to set up scheduling.
 I recommend running the script every 5-10 minutes.
 For that either utilize the task scheduler which is present on each Windows machine or use the CI/CD environment of your choice, given the runners / workers use Windows.
 In any case make sure the script is run with a user account that has sufficient permissions to modify group members in your AD, ideally a system user.